Peng-Protocol/Dexhune-SS/SS/Specifications/ShockSpace.md

 Example-B ; if price is `5.20` at the time of setting the position but entry price is set to `5`, then the position won`t execute until price is either `5` or less.

-`Margin Price` is the price at the time the position was created and is used for `STABLE Cross` positions.

-`Index` is a number assigned to each position (both long and short) that the user has, this is a generalized indexing scheme for all addresses which is required for cancelling or closing a position.

 `Position ID` is a fixed incremental number given to each order.
 Is queryable.
+Also called "index".

 `Initial Loan` on Shorts is;

-`Leverage amount / entry pric`
+`Leverage amount * entry price`

-Initial loan is the `Token-1` equivalent of the leveraged amount, calculated at the entry price.
+Initial loan on shorts is the `Token-0` equivalent of the leveraged amount, calculated at the entry price.